May 7, 2014

 During this time, the chiropractor will meet with any employees who want to be treated.
-To get started, employees will undergo a consultation with the Doctor of Chiropractic that includes not just musculoskeletal issues but also focuses on nutrition, lifestyle and exercises.
+To get started, employees will undergo a consultation with the Doctor of Chiropractic that includes not just musculoskeletal issues but also focuses on nutrition, lifestyle, and exercises.

 Once the patient’s complaint has been evaluated, a treatment plan is set up and treatment begins right away.
-Due to the space and equipment constraints of offering on-site chiropractic care, the most common on-site treatments are manual chiropractic adjustments, massage or vibration therapy.
+Due to space and equipment constraints of offering on-site chiropractic care, the most common on-site treatments are manual chiropractic adjustments, massage or vibration therapy.
 Specialty treatments may require the employee to make an appointment at the chiropractor’s office or with another specialist.

 The Benefits Of On-Site Chiropractic Care

 Both employers and employees benefit from on-site chiropractic care in the form of cost-savings, time-savings and improved health and wellness.

 - Reduced overall cost of healthcare.
 Chiropractic care can prevent small aches and pains from becoming debilitating conditions that require intensive treatment.
 The more intensive treatment employees require, the higher the employer’s overall healthcare costs will be.
 Chiropractic adjustments that head off these problems and prevent those claims from ever being made.

 - Employees use less PTO to travel to and from doctor appointments during the weekday.
 A visit with an on-site chiropractor runs just 5-15 minutes, depending on the services needed.
 An off-site visit, by contrast, likely requires at least one hour, factoring in travel time and office wait time.
 This leads to less disruption of the work day and less time that employees are absent.